 What is the Mt.
 Baker Beekeeper Association?

 Great questions!
 Mt.
-Baker Beekeepers Association (MBBA) is an Non-Profit 501(c)(3) Organization, run and managed entirely on volunteer basis.
-MBBA is structured with elected Officers and Board Members, we have a set of Bylaws that we have developed over time for charitable, scientific, literary and educational purpose, to engage in and promote education of beekeeper, prospective beekeepers and general public about apiculture, to promote sustainable beekeeping, to protect honeybees and advance good relations between beekeepers and the public.
+Baker Beekeepers Association (MBBA) is a Non-Profit 501(c)(3) Organization, run and managed entirely on volunteer basis.
+MBBA is structured with elected Board of Directors, we have a set of Bylaws that we have developed over time for charitable, scientific, literary and educational purpose, to engage in and promote education of beekeeper, prospective beekeepers and general public about apiculture, to promote sustainable beekeeping, to protect honeybees and advance good relations between beekeepers and the public.
 In a nutshell, we are here for the our local community members, bee enthusiasts and beekeepers of all levels, to learn about honeybees and beekeeping and network with others who may or may not be beekeepers.

 How did it get started?
 When was this Association created?